Arthropod leg: Chelicerata

 Arachnid legs differ from those of insects by the addition of two segments on either side of the tibia, the patella between the femur and the tibia, and the metatarsus (sometimes called basitarsus) between the tibia and the tarsus (sometimes called telotarsus), making a total of seven segments.

-The tarsus of spiders have claws at the end as well as a hook that helps with web-spinning.
+The tarsus of spiders has claws at the end as well as a hook that helps with web-spinning.
 Spider legs can also serve sensory functions, with hairs that serve as touch receptors, as well as an organ on the tarsus that serves as a humidity receptor, known as the tarsal organ.

 The situation is identical in scorpions, but with the addition of a pre-tarsus beyond the tarsus.
 The claws of the scorpion are not truly legs, but are pedipalps, a different kind of appendage that is also found in spiders and is specialised for predation and mating.

 In Limulus, there are no metatarsi or pretarsi, leaving six segments per leg.